Find Affordable College Courses

 $4,560 Average Tuition & Fees

-College of Southern Idaho did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #6 on the list.
+With a ranking of #6, College of Southern Idaho did quite well on this year’s best value schools for nursing students.
 College of Southern Idaho is a moderately-sized public school located in the remote town of Twin Falls.

 In-state tuition fees for undergraduate students at College of Southern Idaho are $4,560 per year.
 After completing their degree, nursing graduates from College of Southern Idaho carry an average student debtload of $20,875.